hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

-# S3 Module for Terraform
+# AWS S3 Module for Terraform

 This module creates and manages S3 buckets for various use cases within a project.
 It includes configurations for encryption, logging, versioning, lifecycle policies, cross-region replication, and access control to ensure security and compliance with best practices.